Sahaj09/One-Neural-Network-for-Multiple-Tasks/README.md

 3. run the test_images_pickle file while placing it within the Flickr8k_text folder.

-4. Now, run the preprocessing_ordering_data_for_model.ipynb file to order the data accordingly for the training phase.
+4. run the preprocessing_ordering_data_for_model.ipynb file to order the data accordingly for the training phase.

-5. Now run the Image_Caption_Generation_Training.ipynb file which will provide predicted captions for the image and train the model.
+5. run the Image_Caption_Generation_Training.ipynb file which will provide predicted captions for the image and train the model.

 6. Make sure you save your model using checkpoints accordingly.
 As you will require a saved model for the other tasks in the project.